Bugsy Siegel: Death

 The day after Siegel's death, the Los Angeles Herald-Express carried a photograph on its front page from the morgue of Siegel's bare right foot with a toe tag.
-Although Siegel's murder occurred in Beverly Hills, his death thrust Las Vegas into the national spotlight as photographs of his lifeless body were published in newspapers throughout the country.
-The day after Siegel's murder, David Berman and his Las Vegas mob associates, Sedway and Gus Greenbaum, walked into the Flamingo and took over operation of the hotel and casino.
+Although his murder occurred in Beverly Hills, his death thrust Las Vegas into the national spotlight as photographs of his lifeless body were published in newspapers throughout the country.
+The day after Siegel's murder, Sedway and his Las Vegas associates, David Berman and Gus Greenbaum, walked into the Flamingo and took over the resort's operation.

-Memorial
+Memorials

 In the Bialystoker Synagogue on New York's Lower East Side, Siegel is memorialized by a Yahrtzeit (remembrance) plaque that marks his death date so mourners can say Kaddish for the anniversary.
 Siegel's plaque is below that of Max Siegel, his father, who died just two months before his son.
 On the property at the Flamingo Las Vegas, between the pool and a wedding chapel, is a memorial plaque to Siegel.